Foxh0und/MCSC/membership.md

 title: Membership
 permalink: /membership/
 ---
-If you live in Melbourne there are **_THREE_** types of membership associated with Chelsea FC that are available to you.
-It is important not to confuse them with each other.
-They are all different and give you different benefits.

 #### Melbourne Chelsea Supporters Club
 We have our own club set up here in Melbourne that has been running, with a higher level of organisation, since 2013.
 That is why this website is here.
 It has been created for the members that get involved in our “local” club.
 There are around 150 members on our list.  **Please send an email to admin@chelseafcinmelbourne.com if you would like to apply for membership.**